SteveLRojas/mcu_libs/README.md

 - The analog comparator cannot generate interrupts, it has to be polled.
 - The USB controller has a bug that prevents interrupt transfers from working when SOF interrupts are enabled.
 - Low write endurance of about 200 cycles, and must be powered from 5V for programming.
+- When writing data flash interrupts must be manually disabled, otherwise very strange behaviour can occur.

 ### CH559
 - The analog comparator cannot generate interrupts, it has to be polled.